kdm6389/foxit-panthompdf/8.2.1.6871/readme.md

+This is here for education and evaluation only. buy this product to support developer.

 Removed component

 	-OCR (Google OCR is better so no point using this OCR, and Google has more language like hindi) -PDF A/E/X
 	-ConnectedPDF (no point in collabrating PDF)